 I hope everybody has a fantastic Labor Day weekend.

-I hope that since Earl fizzled to but a fraction of the uh nightmare proportions that uh that might have occurred, that I hope that that uh can people, if you got the opportunity, can you toss some vacc can you make some last minute plans and just get in the car, drive out to the outer banks of North Carolina?
+I hope that since Earl fizzled to but a fraction of the nightmare proportions that might have occurred, that I hope that can people, if you got the opportunity, can you toss some vape, can you make some last-minute plans and just get in the car, drive out to the Outer Banks of North Carolina?

-Uh I grew up in the in the suburbs of DC in WMAL country there, as uh as the Libbo show likes to call it.
+I grew up in the suburbs of D.C., in WMAL country there, as the Limbaugh Show likes to call it.

-And uh that's where I picked up the sinister accent, this middle Atlantic brogue that that Brother Stein referred to back on uh on Wednesday.
+And that's where I picked up the sinister accent, this middle Atlantic brogue that Brother Steid referred to back on Wednesday.

-Um and so we did a lot of Ocean City and Bethany Beach, Delaware and all that good stuff.
+And so we did a lot of Ocean City and Bethany Beach, Delaware, and all that good stuff.

-If you had a room booked for uh for Labor Day in the Outer Banks of North Carolina, uh the sound you've heard for the last week is people canceling it.
+If you had a room booked for Labor Day in the Outer Banks of North Carolina, the sound you've heard for the last week is people canceling it.

 Well, get on back out there, man.

-Let's just say that, and it's noteworthy because Larry Saboteau is no conservative fire brand.
+And it's noteworthy because Larry Sabateau is no conservative firebrand.

-In fact, I want to reach out to uh to Jeff in Henrico, Virginia, not Henrico, Henrico, right there close to the uh the capital of uh Richmond there, that fine Commonwealth, who really doesn't like Larry at all.
+In fact, I want to reach out to Jeff in Henrico, Virginia, not Henrico, Henrico, right there close to the capital of Richmond there, that fine commonwealth, who really doesn't like Larry at all.

-Mr. Saboteau's a left-wing hack who sits up there in the communist enclave in Charlottesville and insinuates himself and his elitist Marxist views into political races.
+Mr. Sabateau is a left-wing hack who sits up there in the communist enclave in Charlottesville and insinuates himself and his elitist Marxist views into political races.

 Woo!